 Disaster recovery is not just about responding to immediate needs—it’s about anticipating challenges and leading the community through them with confidence.
 Effective leaders know that preparation is key.
 This means:

 • Establishing a Clear Recovery Plan: Well before a disaster hits, community leaders should have a recovery plan in place.
 This plan should cover everything from coordinating clean-up efforts to communicating with residents and external agencies.
-To get started on building a comprehensive plan, check out our guide on Building a Strong Disaster Response Plan for Your HOA.

 • Assigning Roles and Responsibilities: Clear delegation is essential during recovery.
 HOA leaders must identify key volunteers and board members who will take charge of specific areas, such as communications, logistics, and resident support.